jerryrox/Renko-L/README.md

 Unity Version: 5.6.4

 ### Few things to note
-- Some features may not work or require modification due to the difference in the API.
+- Some features may not work or require modification due to the difference in the API version.

 ## Namespaces